 Choose a bid for your Display Network campaign

 Bid types on the Google Display Network help you get the most value from your campaigns by setting just the right price for your ads.
-Here are the types of bids that you can use:
+Here are the types of bids you can use for the Display Network:

 Bidding on Display Network campaigns

-Search ads and display ads reach people at different moments.
-When people are actively looking for something, your search ad may be the answer that they need.
-However, people who see your ad on the Display Network may be browsing a favourite blog or watching videos – not actively searching for what you offer.
+Search ads and Display ads reach people at different moments.
+When people are actively looking for something, your Search ad may be the answer they need.
+However, people who see your ad on the Display Network may be browsing a favorite blog or watching videos -- not actively searching for what you offer.
 Bidding on the Display Network helps you show ads to potential customers in the right place and at the right time.

-Click-through rates (CTRs) are often lower on the Display Network because it can be harder to get a reader's attention.
-That's why Display Network bidding exists: to let you set a Maximum CPC bid for clicks that happen just on the Display Network.
-You get more control over your costs and you can make sure that your bids fit the value that you get from your ads.
+Clickthrough rates (CTRs) are often lower on the Display Network, because it can be harder to get a reader's attention.
+That's why Display Network bidding exists: to let you set bids for clicks, conversions, or impressions that happen just on the Display Network.
+You get more control over your costs and you can make sure your bids fit the value you get from your ads.

 Choosing your first bid

 To find the right bid on the Display Network, you can make a starting bid, see how your ads perform, and then edit it.
-If you don't set specific bids for your targeting, AdWords will use your ad group's default bid.
+If you don't set specific bids for your targeting, Google Ads will use your ad group's default bid.

-Bear in mind, your ad performance on the Display Network does not affect your rank for search ads.
-And lower CTR on the Display Network doesn't affect the Quality Score of your ads for search.
+Keep in mind, your ad performance on the Display Network does not affect your rank for Search ads, and lower CTR on the Display Network doesn't affect the Quality Score of your ads for search.

-You can also set bid adjustments to give you better control over when and where your ad appears.
-Bid adjustments can be set at the campaign level (for mobile devices, times, days and locations), and can also be used to bid more competitively for specific targeting methods (such as placements or interests) in your ad groups.
+If you are using Enhanced CPC, Manual CPC, or Viewable CPM bidding strategies then you can also set bid adjustments for better control over when and where your ad appears.
+Bid adjustments can be set at the campaign level (for mobile devices, times, days, and locations) and can also be used to bid more competitively for specific targeting methods, like keywords, audiences, demographics, topics, or placements in your ad groups.